goformarty/euler-project/README.md

 # euler-project
-Solutions to problems from Euler Project https://projecteuler.net/

-Please see live version here:
+Please see live version of my project here:

+## Goal

+The goal of this project was to use JavaScipt to write algorythms for solving problems from Project Euler website.

+> ### About Project Eueler
+>
+> Project Euler is a series of challenging mathematical/computer programming problems that require mathematical insights and the use of a computer and programming skills to be solved.
+>
+> You can visit, read more and join it here: https://projecteuler.net/

-## Skills
+## Skills used
 > List of skills with descriptions
 >
 > what I learned during this